-- Achievement of full accreditation for SCCP and implementation of the integrated program. - Increased NIH funding since 2007 by 40% to \$7.1 million (FY 2011).
-NIH funding ranked #22 in US. - Establishment of the Kennedy Pharmacy Innovation Center with a \$30 million gift.
-Construction and opening of Aseptic Compounding Experience Lab in CLS. - Recruitment of 5 CoEE-SmartState Chairs in Medication Safety, Drug Discovery, Tissue Death, Injury, and Regeneration, and Translational Cancer Therapeutics. - Establishment of pharmacy program at Greenville Hospital System. - Implementation if interprofessional instruction. - Achievement of SCCP Excellence goals related to graduating student satisfaction (96%) and faculty satisfaction (84%).
+- Achievement of full accreditation for SCCP and implementation of the integrated program. - Approval to re-establish USC College of Pharmacy and discontinue SCCP. - Increased NIH funding since 2007 by 60% to \$9.6 million (FY 2015).
+NIH funding ranked #11 in US College of Pharmacy. - Establishment of the Kennedy Pharmacy Innovation Center with a \$30 million gift.
+Construction and opening of Aseptic Compounding Experience Lab in CLS. - Recruitment of 5 CoEE-SmartState Chairs in Medication Safety, Drug Discovery, Tissue Death, Injury, and Regeneration, and Translational Cancer Therapeutics.